vxnquish/Compiler_SLR1/README.md

 # CAU CSE 52321 Compilers, Spring 2025

 ## Compiler Term Project
-- There are two SLR(1) Parsers: both use Stack, but have different outputs.
-- Version 1 has no indentations, and uses parentheses.
-- Version 2 uses indentations.
+- parser.py is a SLR(1) parser, using Stack.
-- There are several sample inputs.
+- There are several sample inputs for testing.

 ## How to run:
 - Copy & Paste a sample input into sample_input.txt